Open-Source-Nature/geobirds/README.md

 ### Data Validator

 A data validator (Javascript) is also being developed to ensure data consistency and will be run when a PR is submitted.
 This will produce a list of warnings and errors that should be fixed.
 All errors should be fixed before PR is approved and warnings should be fixed as soon as possible.

+### GeoJSON

+For simple distribution maps [geojson.io](https://geojson.io) is good resource.
+It is an online GeoJSON editor.
+It help you create GeoJSON files which can then be downloaded and added into the project file structure.

+### GIS

+For more advanced and complex maps, GIS software may by needed.
+[QGIS](https://www.qgis.org/) is an amazing free GIS package.

 ## Resources